BaakhOfficial/baakh_obsidian_database/Database/Main Page.md

 If I will decide that one page of that database is very cool - I will duplicate it in my [Medium](https://medium.com/@baakhofficial) blog

+Work is still in progress, it's not even alpha version.
+So sry if something here is not detailed or impressive.

 It's a copy of my thoughts.
 You can call it a book if you want.
 Here I'll formalize my knowledge about stuff.
 It will be my ethernet imprint that someone maybe will see once

 I can make a lot of links, but it will turn everything into mess.
 I want it to be quite linear with some additional information